MerajSayed22/MerajSayed22/README.md

 - 👋 Hi, I’m Meraj Sayed
 - 👀 I’m passionate about computer programming and travelling around the world
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m a FullStack stack developer
+- ✨ I am able to convert your app idea into a scable robust code and can deploy it as you want
 - 💞️ I’m looking to collaborate on any of the cool idea
 - 📫 How to reach me ping me on insta @ _mr._sayed